vladcebo/paytoy/README.md

 * Using abstractions on streams the application can handle transactions streams from any sources
 * Efficiency is benchmarked on large auto-generated datasets
 * Now it can take more time to actually print the report to stdout than to process it (depending on the number of clients)
+* Asynchronous runtimes such as tokio is not used since the problem is heavily CPU bound.
+Reading from the disk is typically much faster than parsing and inserting things into the hashmap.
+But that may change in real life when there's a IO to a database, transactions come over the network etc.
 * **Note**: The application is optimized to run on a multicore machine and may suffer a performance penalty if there's not enough cores.
 It's possible to change the implementation slightly to dynamically chose between a single threaded or multithreaded implementations, but it's outside the scope for this problem.